 Nothing on this list should necessarily be kept away from university, but all of them are things that you can quite happily leave at home, at least at first.

 The problem with printers is that they don’t just cost you money to buy, they cost you money to maintain.
 Cheap printers will often be sold with more expensive ink cartridges, so what seems like a bargain at first can really sting as time goes by.
 In addition, not everyone brings a printer to university, and when people find out you have one it can often lead to knocks on the door every few days for someone who wants a worksheet printed without going to the library.
-Ink and paper costs can mount up quickly if you find yourself printing off 10 pages worth of pub quizzes every week, and larger printers can also be very noisy and have a lot of superfluous features that you’ll rarely, if ever, actually use.
-While it is useful to be able to print stuff in your room, most modern universities will have good printing facilities, and many allow you to print straight from your laptop from home, saving you having to carry it to the library and back.
-Printers can also be very large, especially if they have inbuilt scanners, and will take up a lot of desk space in a small dorm room.
+While it is useful to be able to print stuff in your room, most universities will have good printing facilities.

-Dorm rooms will often have aerial sockets for plugging in a TV, and many students choose to make use of them.
 Having a TV in your room does have a number of drawbacks however, the main one being the cost.
 A large TV can set you back several hundred pounds and is bulky to transport.
 While small TVs can now be relatively cheap, their small screen size means that you won’t have a much better time watching TV on them than if you just chose to watch TV online through your laptop screen (both of which require a TV license).
-Also, much like printers, TVs can take up a lot of space in a small room and can be a pain to have to move in and out when you leave university.

-Whilst it can certainly seem appealing to bring your Xbox One, PS4 or Wii U along to university with you, there are a few things to consider first.
-If you want to use a console, you’ll have to bring along a monitor or TV to play it on which can cost a great deal if you don’t have one you can bring already, and along with the console itself adds another large, expensive, delicate thing to have to bring with you.
+While it can seem appealing to bring your console with you to university there are a few things to consider first.
+You’ll have to bring along a monitor or TV to play it on which can cost a great deal if you don’t have one you can bring already, and along with the console itself adds another large, expensive, delicate thing to have to bring with you.
 You’ll also probably be paying for a subscription to play games online, and you also may not get as much use out of it as you think.
-Living in halls with a large group of people your own age is very different to living at home, your friends are far closer to you and there’s a whole campus or even city’s worth of stuff to entertain you, so long afternoons spent sitting in your room playing Halo might not be such a big part of your life.
-Also, as with TVs and printers, consoles and their games/accessories/cables can take up a lot of space in your room.

-Most university accommodation will come with a basic set of appliances, including a toaster and kettle.
-However it can be tempting to bring along your own appliances, such as a coffee machine or grill.
+Most university accommodation will come with a basic set of appliances, including a toaster and kettle but it can be tempting to bring along your own appliances, such as a coffee machine or grill.
 The issue with this is that at university you will have communal kitchens, meaning that you are not the only person that will be using them.
-As a result if you choose to fill the kitchen up with shiny new kettles and toasters, at your own expense, don’t be surprised if they wear out a lot more quickly than you imagine because they’re effectively being used by an entire dorm of people.
-Also, most universities will replace worn out appliances if you ask them, so you won’t find yourself without a kettle if the one they gave you breaks.
 Universities will also often require that appliances be tested before they are allowed to be used, in order to lessen the risk of fire, so you may have to jump through hoops just to be able to use it.

 All the clothes you own